 - APPLY for a Wisconsin License using the ELO System.

-How to Obtain the Renewable License
+How to Obtain the Provisional License

 - Completed an approved Educator Preparation Program for your licensure area.
 To determine if your out of state license program meets Wisconsin's requirements or if you will have to complete additional requirements use the Self-Screen for Eligibility.